AITrekker/RAG/docker/README.md

-# Docker Configuration for HR RAG Pipeline
+# Docker Configuration for Enterprise RAG Pipeline

-This directory contains all Docker-related configuration files for the HR RAG Pipeline.
+This directory contains all Docker-related configuration files for the Enterprise RAG Pipeline.

 ## Files Overview